trstlabs/intento/docs/docs/background/architecture.md

 ## Non-custodial execution

-Intento's action processing framework has been meticulously designed to execute transactions based on defined schedules, leveraging the blockchain's inherent security.
+Intento's flow framework has been meticulously designed to execute transactions based on defined schedules, leveraging the blockchain's inherent security.
 This framework, devoid of reliance on external agents or smart contracts, utilizes custom BeginBlocker functions for time-based executions.
 The integration with the IBC Interchain Accounts standard, permit the Intento chain to execute transactions across IBC-enabled chains without moving the assets out of the user's control

 Intento’s execution mechanism queues triggers and contracts, checking them at the beginning of each block for their scheduled execution time.
 In the event of a blockchain halt, the system is designed to resume queued executions in subsequent blocks, ensuring reliability and continuity.